Nucor (NUE) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the steel company had gained 9.05% over the past month.
-This has outpaced the Basic Materials sector's gain of 1.61% and the S&P 500's gain of 3.34% in that time.
+Coming into today, shares of the steel company had gained 10.15% in the past month.
+In that same time, the Basic Materials sector gained 2.31%, while the S&P 500 gained 3.16%.

 Investors will be hoping for strength from Nucor as it approaches its next earnings release, which is expected to be July 25, 2023.
-On that day, Nucor is projected to report earnings of $5.54 per share, which would represent a year-over-year decline of 42.71%.
+The company is expected to report EPS of $5.54, down 42.71% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $9.76 billion, down 17.27% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Nucor.
+Investors should also note any recent changes to analyst estimates for Nucor.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 4.55% higher.
-Nucor is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 4.81% higher.
+Nucor is holding a Zacks Rank of #3 (Hold) right now.

 The Steel - Producers industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 113, putting it in the top 45% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 123, which puts it in the top 49% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.